 Top things to do in Ghent

 This medieval fortress dates back to the 9th century, when it was built to protect the settlement against the vikings.
 It was made out of wood and consisted of a main building with outbuildings that served as warehouses.
 In the early middle ages, Ghent had become a wealthy city thanks to the thriving wool industry.
 Merchants had the most luxurious houses built in expensive Tournai limestone.
 When Count Philip of Alsace visited Ghent after one of his crusades, he couldn’t stand being surpassed by those wealthy merchants.
-Therefore he ordered to transform the Castle of the Counts (Gravensteen in Flemish) into the most impressive and luxuriant building of the city to prove his supremacy.
+Therefore, in the late 12th century, he ordered to transform the Castle of the Counts (Gravensteen in Flemish) into the most impressive and luxuriant building of the city to prove his supremacy.

 The existing moat was extended, the central building was expanded and a massive wall with 24 watchtowers was erected.
 When you look out over the city from amidst the battlements, you can easily imagine how superior the count must have felt in his mighty fortress.